-This Transportation Advisory Note is in respect of a proposed new separate access.
-This highway access appraisal report provides an overview of the suitability of the access to serve the unit.
+This Transportation Advisory Note is in respect of a proposed relocated site access and as a highway access appraisal report, provides an overview of the suitability of the access to serve the existing unit.
 Figure 1 below shows the sites location.